Getting Started with the UCAT

 Once you’ve ended a section, you cannot go back.
 The five sections follow on from each other sequentially – one after another until after 120 minutes you’ll have finished the test.

-You will realise that timing is one of the most important factors in the UKCAT.
+You will realise that timing is one of the most important factors in the UCAT.
 We’ll discuss this later.
 The most important factors for now are your technique and familiarity – so before you concern yourself with timing, let’s get you up to speed with what’s in the test first.

-Before we delve into the sections, we’ll introduce you to some important terminology.
+Here we’ll introduce you to some important terminology.

 Accompanying each stem will be a number of questions.
 You’ll be tasked with using the stem information to answer the question.